 - 100 g freshly grated Parmesan cheese (about 1 ½ cups)

 - In medium pot, heat milk, oil and salt over medium heat, stirring occasionally.
 Do not let it reach a vigorous boil.
 Remove from heat once bubbles start appearing along the edge or the milk starts foaming a bit.
+Milk should be steaming.
 Stir well.

 - Add all the tapioca starch and stir to combine until full incorporated.
 Dough will be gooey, sticky, and lumpy.
 (See note below if dough is runny.)